Foldable & Traverse: Reducing and Reshaping Structures

 See Also

-• Semigroup and Monoid - The combining abstractions that power folding
+• Semigroup and Monoid - the combining abstractions that power folding

-• Applicative - The effect-combining type class that powers traversal
+• Applicative - the effect-combining type class that powers traversal

-• Validated - The type designed for error accumulation with Traverse
+• Validated - the type designed for error accumulation with Traverse

 Further Reading